newpolygons/BlackJack/README.md

 # BlackJack
- A command line BlackJack game written in Python.
+ ## A command line BlackJack game written in Python.

+No dependencys just download and enjoy!